stevennt/isitreal/README.md

 The "Is it real" camera library is a valuable tool for fighting deepfake scams.
 It is still under development, but it has the potential to make a significant impact on the internet.

+The market opportunity for the "Is it real" product is significant.
+Deepfake technology is becoming increasingly sophisticated, and it is being used to create increasingly realistic fake videos.
+This is a growing problem, as deepfake videos can be used to impersonate people, spread misinformation, and commit fraud.

+The "Is it real" product can help to address this problem by making it easier to detect deepfake videos.
+This can help to protect people from being scammed or misled by deepfake videos.

+The market for the "Is it real" product is large and growing.
+The product could be used by a variety of businesses and organizations, including:

+* **Video call apps:** Video call apps could use the "Is it real" product to verify the identity of users and to prevent unauthorized access to cameras.
+* **Social media platforms:** Social media platforms could use the "Is it real" product to detect and remove deepfake videos.
+* **News organizations:** News organizations could use the "Is it real" product to verify the authenticity of videos before publishing them.
+* **Government agencies:** Government agencies could use the "Is it real" product to investigate fraud and other crimes.

+The "Is it real" product has the potential to be a valuable tool for protecting people from the dangers of deepfake technology.
+The market for the product is large and growing, and the product could be used by a variety of businesses and organizations.

 www.AbnAsia.org